 Blending with a machine will result in the most uniform texture.
 If you don’t have access to an appliance that will do this for you, liver may also be finely chopped by hand and mixed into the meat.

 What is the best way to disguise the flavor of hidden liver?

 Any type of liver may be substituted for beef.
 I’ve made this recipe with beef, veal, mutton, and lamb liver.
 I assume chicken, pig, goat, elk, venison liver may also be used.
 Each will add its own flavor, specific to the animal.

 I have a hunch you will be surprised at how good the flavor of this recipe is just on its own without a lot of onion, garlic, or herbs.
 You might not believe me now, but I encourage you to give it a try!

-Simply adding up to a tablespoon of your favorite seasoning blend will suffice to further hide any trace of liver.
+- Adding up to a tablespoon of your favorite seasoning blend.
 Make these mini meat pies spicy with a Mexican inspired combination of cumin, cilantro, and chili pepper or add an Italian flair with rosemary, basil, and oregano.

 In the original recipe, Mini Meat Pies, published in my Ultimate Guide to Low-Carb Baking I use 1 tablespoon of herbs de Provence.

 Liver pate is another great recipe for beginners.
 The creamy blend of butter, liver, herbs and garlic is not to be missed!